 The following notes provide practical information to satisfy the house and landowner having problems with brushtail problems, without harming the animal.
-Remember, brush-tailed possums are protected by law and cannot be bought, sold, taken or harmed except by a permit (please phone the Wildlife Management Branch on (03) 6165 4305).
+Remember, brush-tailed possums are protected by law and cannot be bought, sold, taken or harmed except by a permit (please phone the Wildlife Services Branch on (03) 6165 4305).

 Possums in your home

 Is that noise in the ceiling a brush-tailed possum?
 Sometimes, the intruder turns out to be an introduced rat or mouse.
 Sometimes both possums and rats or mice are involved and separate action is required.
 The following signs might help to identify the culprit:

 Rats and mice make scratching, chewing and skittering noises.
 They have distinctive droppings, do not defecate where they are nesting and, unlike possums, may chew electrical wiring.
 Rats also collect seeds and grasses, but possums do not.
 Possums make loud heavy, thumping sounds when walking, and distinctive guttural growls, screeches, hisses and coughs when disturbed.
 You can find out for sure by looking inside the ceiling with a flashlight during the day or observing your house just on dark when the possum emerges.